oddluck/limnoria-plugins/README.md

 read-only features (no risk of accidental Tweeting) that most folks use: tweet display, tweet searching and trends.

-If you need to do any type of Twittering via the bot such as posting tweets, responding, announcing of timelines, you will want his.
+If you need to do any type of Twittering via the bot such as posting tweets, responding, announcing of timelines, you will want ProgVals.

 This will never contain more than what is above.

 Instructions
 ------------